 The remaining factors also indicate that Strike 3's requested discovery is proportional.
 It is difficult to ascertain the amount in controversy at this stage, but Strike 3 seeks statutory damages for each infringed work plus attorneys' fees and costs.
 See Compl. at 9.
 In a similar case, Strike 3 sought the statutory minimum of \$750 per infringed work.
 See Strike 3 Holdings LLC v.
-Doe, No. 18-cv-1173-TSH, 2019 WL 1277561, 2 (N.D.
+Doe, No. 18-cv-1173-TSH, 2019 WL 1277561, \2 (N.D.
 Cal.
 Mar.
 20, 2019).
-If the same measure of damages is sought here, Strike 3 could recover up to \$40,500 (\$750 x 54), plus attorneys' fees and costs.
-The discovery appears to place a minimal burden and expense upon Verizon Fios, which need only search its records, which presumably are maintained electronically, to obtain the subscriber information.4
+If the same measure of damages is sought here, Strike 3 could recover up to \$20,250 (\$750 x 27), plus attorneys' fees and costs.
+See Compl. ¶ 37 (noting the number of files "determined to be identical (or substantially similar) to a copyrighted work(s) that Plaintiff owns.").
+The discovery appears to place a minimal burden and expense upon Verizon Fios, which need only search its records, which presumably are maintained electronically, to obtain the subscriber information.